 Once changed for the scan you will be shown onto the scanning table.
-Four electrode patches will be placed on your chest to measure the electrical activity of the heart via ecg leads which are linked to the CT machine.
-The scan is then performed to match the beats of the heart.
-The machine will tell you to hold your breath, the scanning table will move and the images will be taken.
+Four electrode patches will be placed on your chest to measure the electrical activity of the heart via ECG leads which are linked to the CT machine.
+No injections or drinks are necessary.
+The scan is then performed to match the beats of the heart and it will give you some breathing instructions while the images are acquired.

-On the day of the scan of your heart, you will be advised not to smoke or drink coffee, tea, cola drinks, herbal teas or other caffeine-containing drinks.
-No other preparation is needed.
+On the day of the scan, you will be advised not to smoke or drink coffee, tea, soft drinks, herbal teas or other caffeinated drinks.
+No other preparation is required.